mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 Right now we have an empty container and to run our jobs we have to install the tools that we need.

-To install the sbt, first we have to install curl to be able to make rest calls.
-By using curl we are going to download the binary for sbt and install it We can define all the commands in one step by using the pipe `|` as described above
+To install the sbt, we have to install the `curl` application to be able to download the artifacts via http calls.
+Downloaded artifact will be installed by the `dpkg` command.
+We can run all the commands in one step by using the pipe `|` as described above.

 ```yml
 steps: